 This information aims to help you complete an electronic Transmission Application by a devisee, beneficiary or next-of-kin or by an executor, administrator or trustee.

 NOTE: A Transmission Application affecting an interest in land (i.e. a mortgage or lease) must be lodged as a Dealing with Exception.

-Stamp duty – required for a Transmission Application by a devisee, beneficiary or next-of-kin
+Stamp duty – Required for a Transmission Application by a devisee, beneficiary or next-of-kin.

-Titles – Select the land title reference.
+Titles – Enter the land title references(s).